wkoszek/quandl/README.md

-# sharadar
-CLI for working with SHARADAR / Quandl datasets
+# CLI for working with SHARADAR / Quandl datasets